Chaldean Democratic Union Party: Criticism

+From its formation, the party was criticized as a way of promoting divisive strategies among Assyrians in undermining their political aspirations in Iraq.
+The party's formation prompted secretary general of the ADM, Yonadam Kanna, to stress a position of unity at a meeting in Saladin Governorate.
+The ADM has also criticized the CDUP and other Chaldean political parties formed after the U.S. invasion; while directed towards the Chaldean National Congress, ADM's statement noted that the membership of these parties were very few in number, and they hadn't actively addressed the continuous demographic changes that Assyrians were facing from the violence of the conflict.

-Much like other Chaldean political parties, the CDP has been criticized in the past for its affiliation with the Kurdistan Democratic Party.
-In a report written by the Assyrian Policy Institute, the group noted that the party had never been able to win any seats in government without the affiliation of a KDP-bloc or receiving funding, noting that its participation in elections were always failures.
-The report also noted other points about the CDP; in contrast to the Assyrian Democratic Movement and other parties, the CDP only had two offices in Tesqopa and Alqosh, despite advocating for a "Chaldean nation".
+Much like other political parties promoting Chaldean separatism, the CDUP has been noted/criticized in the past for its affiliation with the Kurdistan Democratic Party, which it received funding from.
+Since its establishment, various Assyrian sources and figures have suggested that the party was an artificial creation of the KDP in order to advance Chaldean separatism among Iraq's Assyrians.
+In a report written by the Assyrian Policy Institute, the group noted that the party and other sectarian Chaldean/Syriac candidates had never been able to win any seats in government without the affiliation of a KDP-bloc or receiving funding from the KDP.
+The report also noted that in contrast to the Assyrian Democratic Movement and other parties, the CDUP only had two offices in Tesqopa and Alqosh, despite advocating for a "Chaldean nation," and in the 2009 Kurdistan Region parliamentary elections, the coalition the party was a part of received only just over 200 votes.

-The Assyrian Democratic Movement has also criticized the CDP and other Chaldean political parties after the US invasion of Iraq.
-While directed towards the Chaldean National Congress, Zowaa's statement noted that the membership of these parties were very few in number, and they hadn't actively addressed the continuous demographic changes that Assyrians were facing from the violence of the conflict.

 Modern activity

-Since the 2020s, the party has continued to surface in name through public statements and smaller activities in the Assyrian homeland, but much like other KDP-affiliated Assyrian parties, are largely considered inactive in Iraqi politics.
-In 2024, the party joined a new Christian alliance led by Ano Abdoka, which includes the inactive Syriac Assembly Movement, Chaldean National Congress, and the Chaldean Catholic Church-backed Chaldean League, as well as representatives of Armenian organizations.
-However, the alliance was criticized by Assyrian communities due to the inactivity of the present parties, including the CDP.
-The party also took part in boycotting the 2024 Kurdistan Region parliamentary election after the revocation of minority seats for Christians.

-In the same year, the party released an official statement welcoming the return of Louis Raphaël I Sako to Baghdad after the reinstatement of his decree.
-The party also had a delegation sent to meet with the directorate of Syriac culture in Ankawa, stressing the need for cooperation across the Assyrian community.

-As part of the 2024 Iraqi census, the party took part in a collective statement calling on the federal Iraqi government and the Kurdish regional government to follow the Iraqi constitution in regards to properly representing Chaldean-Assyrian demographics, emphasizing that it was a historic move for the country.
+In April 2024, the party released an official statement welcoming the return of Louis Raphaël I Sako to Baghdad after the reinstatement of his decree.
+As part of the 2024 Iraqi census, the party took part in a collective statement issued by the "Chaldean Supreme Political Committee," calling on the federal Iraqi government and the Kurdish regional government to follow the Iraqi constitution in regards to properly representing community demographics, emphasizing that it was a historic move for the country.
+In September 2025, the party collaborated with the Chaldean Catholic Eparchy of Duhok to organize a memorial to the 1969 Soria massacre.
+In April 2026, the party sent a congratulatory letter to Paul III Nona to commemorate his election as Patriarch of the Chaldean Catholic Church.